Zoubi/blog/_drafts/Build-a-UE4-multi-platforms-game-on-jenkins.md

         String labels = getNodeLabels()

-        node( labels ) {
+        // Some jobs must be executed exclusively on a dedicated node of jenkins node( labels ) {
+            // Some nodes store the job workspace (and the UE4 installed build)
+            // in a different directory
             env.WORKSPACE = getWorkSpace()

             ws( env.WORKSPACE ) {

-                if ( env.DEPLOYMENT_ENVIRONMENT == "shipping" ) {
+                // For shipping builds, clear to force a full rebuild + full cook if ( env.DEPLOYMENT_ENVIRONMENT == "shipping" ) {
                     deleteDir()
                 }